What is banned and why?

 Glass, cans – doesn’t matter.
 All alcohol is banned.
 If any is found when you go through Searches, it will be dumped out.
 We don’t have a beer garden either.
 This is an alcohol-free event.
 That might seem weird – I mean, Shambhala is 19+, right?
 Right.
 But our age limit is unrelated to the legal drinking age.
 A long time ago, when the festival was in it’s infancy, we hit a crossroads – do we allow alcohol or don’t we?
 We wanted the festival we were building to be different from the clubs and the bars.
 Seeing how frequently fights broke out after the bar helped us make up our minds – that didn’t fit with the vision we had for our festival.
 So we treaded into unknown territory and banned alcohol.
 Over the years, we noticed something.
 Compared to many festivals of similar size that allow alcohol, our festival’s incident rate is way lower.
 Not only does that make the festival safer – it creates a better vibe.
 Sound alright to you?
 Crack a coconut water and join us on the banks of the Salmo River!

 No campfires or open flame of any kind!
 B.C. is extremely dry during August and provincial fire bans are in effect.
 So, what shouldn’t you bring?
-Candles, fireworks, fire poi / hoops / other fire toys, fuel (white gas), tiki torches, barbecues, and hibatchi style camp stoves.
+Candles, fireworks, fire poi / hoops / other fire toys, fuel (white gas), tiki torches, barbecues, hibatchi style camp stoves, propane powered heaters and propane campfires are all banned.
 Wanna decorate your camp with things that light up at night?
 That’s great!
 There are tons of great LED and solar light options available now – even el-wire if you want to get really creative.
 If you’re a smoker please make sure you always have a small container with you to dispose of butts – the grounds are pretty dry and if you toss a butt on the ground, it could easily start a fire.
 Not to mention that they are litter as well!
 Be sure to bring a pocket ashtray, or dispose of butts in garbage cans if you are a smoker.

 All types of liquid fuel in open-nozzle containers are banned, this includes white gas, kerosene,gasoline in jerry cans, and any other forms of combustible liquid fuel.
 Refillable propane tanks are allowed provided they can be shown to be in working order.
 We do allow contained “Coleman style” propane or butane cookstoves utilizing propane or butane containers.